As a woman, how do you feel about your body and sexual pleasure? The FSSI measures female sexual subjectivity across five dimensions. About 5 minutes.

 Scoring

-Each item is rated on a 5-point Likert scale (1=Strongly Disagree → 5=Strongly Agree).
-Each dimension score is calculated as the mean of its 4 items.
+Each item is rated on a 5-point Likert scale.
 Higher scores indicate greater sexual subjectivity.

 Reference